Cryptizism/minecraft-development-resources/README.md

   - [OBJMc Tutorial](https://www.youtube.com/watch?v=R6l0thbLN48) OBJMc is rather confusing and this tutorial may help with any issues you may face
 ### Vanilla Shaders
 _Resources that will help aid you create vanilla shaders that were added as of 1.17_
+- [Minecraft Shaders Wiki](https://github.com/McTsts/Minecraft-Shaders-Wiki/blob/main/README.md) A community ran, up to date resource filled with various examples, documentation, images and more!
+One of the largest resources.
-- [Minecraft Shaders Wiki](https://github.com/ShockMicro/Minecraft-Shaders/wiki/) Largest community documentation of shaders with image examples and explanations
+- [Minecraft Shaders Repo](https://github.com/ShockMicro/Minecraft-Shaders/wiki/) Community documentation of shaders with image examples and explanations
 - [Minecraft Vanilla Shaders Guide](https://docs.google.com/document/d/15TOAOVLgSNEoHGzpNlkez5cryH3hFF3awXL5Py81EMk/edit?usp=sharing) A doc made in the early ages of Vanilla shaders that cover the basics
 - [Example implementation of shaders GitHub](https://github.com/HalbFettKaese/common-shaders) Allows you to get more hands on with shaders and get a better understanding of how they work
 - [Text Shader Wiki](https://github.com/Vekhove/Minecraft-Text-Shaders/wiki) A wiki specifically on text based vanilla shaders